valschmidt/rep/rep-DRAFT_MB.rst

 Parameters
 -----
 A static transform for the `mbes_XX` reference frame will provide nominal lateral and angular offsets base_link.
-However default patch test values for roll, pitch and yaw will be specified as parameters and will be published on the `mbes_XX_info/` topic.
+However default patch test values for roll, pitch and yaw will be specified as parameters and will be published on the `mbes_info/` topic whose header will identify the MBES to which the .
 Nodes using these parameters in real-time must use the info-topic-published values as these reflect currently accurate values values and will be captured by BAG recordings. :

 	mbes_XX/correctors:
 		default_roll_bias_deg: 0.0